Yasmani Grandal Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in MLB with a collective 11 strikeouts per nine innings.
+- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in the league.

-- The Twins' 2.48 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (2.63).

-- Twins pitchers combine to give up eight home runs (0.9 per game), the ninth-fewest in baseball.
+- Twins pitchers combine to give up nine home runs (0.9 per game), the eighth-fewest in the league.

-- The Twins will look to Maeda (0-1) in his second start this season.
+- The Twins will look to Lopez (1-0) in his third start this season.

-- His most recent appearance came on Tuesday against the Miami Marlins, when the righty threw five innings, surrendering one earned run while allowing three hits.
+- His most recent time out was on Wednesday against the Miami Marlins, when the righty went seven innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.